IRS Form 12277 Instructions

 • Furnishes a bond acceptable to the federal government for the amount secured by the lien

 A lien discharge might be a good idea for taxpayers with a lien on real estate that they are trying to sell or refinance.
-IRS Publication 783 contains more information on how to obtain a certificate of discharge from federal tax lien.
+Taxpayers may file IRS Form 14135, Application for Certificate of Discharge of Property from Federal Tax Lien, to request that the IRS discharge specific property secured by a federal tax lien.

 Subordination of tax lien